REVERSAL POINT

 • It more than doubles at its peak in 1929, the year of Black Thursday, reaching $161.1 billion;

-• Finally, with a series of massive fiscal expansions throughout the New Deal era, it stabilizes within a reasonably narrow range until the beginning of the WWII.
+• Finally, with a series of massive fiscal expansions throughout the New Deal Program era, it stabilizes within a reasonably narrow range until the beginning of the WWII.

 Picture

-Now we shift our attention to the private debt in relative terms.
-In Chart 3.3.1.b, along with the time horizon of the Vacuum Wave (bull), the total private debt-to-GDP ratio captures one debt cycle.
-The proportion of leverage in the system measured as relative to GDP starts expanding from the early bottom at 122% in 1920, the start of the bull bond wave; peaks around its middle at 233% in 1933; then bottoms at its end, at 63% in 1945.
+In 1920, at the start of the bull bond market, it starts expanding from a level around 122% .
+And it peaks at 233% around the middle of the bull bond market in 1933.
+Thereafter, it bottoms at 63% in 1945 at the end of the bull bond cycle.
 This timeline demonstrates a remarkable synchronization between the private debt-to-GDP ratio and the Vacuum Wave.
-Caution is needed in this interpretation.
-This notion of synchronization is not with regards to the oscillations between these measurements.
-The feature described here as the synchronization is that one private debt cycle (a pair of rising and declining waves) fits into one single bull wave.
+Caution is needed for this interpretation.
+This notion of synchronization is no more than a synchronization that one private debt cycle (a pair of rising and declining waves) fits into one single bull wave.

 Picture